 Dietary nucleotides enhance intestinal absorption of iron, affect lipoprotein and long chain polyunsaturated fatty acid metabolism, have trophic effects on the intestinal mucosa and liver, and reduce the incidence of diarrhea (Cosgrove, 1998; Schlimme et al., 2000).
-Fecal flora of infants fed a nucleotide-supplemented commercial milk formula had a predominance of bifidobacteria (Tanaka and Mutai, 1980), while enterobacteria predominated in the fecal flora of infants fed a commercial formula without nucleotide supplementation (Uauy, 1994).
-These studies suggest that nucleotide supplementation may positively influence the microflora in the gastrointestinal tract, which leads to a lowering of gastric pH and hinders the proliferation of pathogenic bacterial species as evidenced by a lower rate of diarrhea (Yu, 1998).
+The fecal flora of infants fed a nucleotide-supplemented commercial milk formula had a predominance of bifidobacteria (Tanaka and Mutai, 1980), while enterobacteria dominated in the fecal flora of infants fed a commercial formula without nucleotide supplementation (Uauy, 1994).
+These studies suggest that nucleotide supplementation may positively influence the microflora in the gastrointestinal tract which leads to a lowering of gastric pH and hinders the proliferation of pathogenic bacterial species as evidenced by a lower rate of diarrhea (Yu, 1998).
+Recent results from our laboratory suggest that newly weaned pigs fed a nucleotide deficient diet supplemented with nucleosides had elevated quantities of probiotic bacteria and reduced concentrations of Cl. perfringens compared to control pigs fed non-supplemented diets (Mateo et al., 2004a).